 Posted on 15 September 2016 6 min read

-If you are going to make an investment in a product, you will want to know exactly what’s in it for you.
-That’s why, here at Harvey, we want to make sure you understand the benefits of soft water:
+If you’re thinking of making an investment in a product, you want to know exactly what’s in it for you – right?

 A water softener is a great addition to any home for many reasons.
 They are particularly useful in the south east of England, where water hardness is particularly high.

 Hard water contains high traces of calcium and magnesium ions, which can create limescale and have a damaging effect to the internal heating and plumbing systems of your home, as well as limiting the effectiveness of soaps and cleaning products.
 By comparison, soft water doesn’t contain these elements, and as a result, households with water softeners installed are capable of saving a considerable sum of money throughout the year for a variety of reasons.

 Creating our brand new consumer’s guide to softened water, we have thought long and hard about the benefits that softened water can provide to your home.

 Hard water contains magnesium and calcium ions that make it very difficult to create an effective lather with soap and other cleaning products, which affects the whole cleaning process, whether you are having a shower, washing the car or doing the laundry and dishes.
 As soft water is treated to remove these impurities, it is far more effective when used for washing.
 For example, a test by the Scientific Services Laboratory, New York determined you could achieve the same level of soil removal in soft water by using lower water temperatures and a reduced amount of detergent than washing with hard water.
 You will require less cleaning agents to perform a good wash.